xdarklight/mktplinkfw3/README.md

 Firmware tool for TP-Link firmwares with the version 3 header.

 ## Format description
 The v3 header is an extension of the v2 header (see [mktplink2.c]).
+Images with header version 3 have a bootloader bundled, similar to v1 header images.
+Images with header version 3 are RSA signed.
+The signature is validated by the firmware update routine.
+The signature **is not** validated by the bootloader on boot.

-It's not unlikly that devices which expect a v2 header accept the v3 as well.
+It's not unlikely that devices which expect a v2 header, accept the v3 header as well, since TP-Link switched from v2 to v3 on already deployed devices like the TD-W8980v1.

 ```
 struct fw_header {